RMWinslow/slides/2023sep03evoalgoupdate.md

 - The best matches for aggregate rates of full/partial/un- employment exhibit little to no heterogeneity in U across quintiles.
 - The best matches for U across quintiles have a rate for P which is much too high.
+- When trying to match both, the algorithm typically converges to the former case.

 ---